 Port Forwarding will be required if you wish to access the server from outside your home.
 Luckily, there are plenty of tools and guides to do this.
 The website

-http://portforward.com/ will have a detailed guide for your router on how to forward all the ports you need.
+https://portforward.com/ will have a detailed guide for your router on how to forward all the ports you need.
 The ports you want to forward are 80 and port 21.

 If you wish to use SSL connections over HTTPS you will want to also forward port 443.
 If you also want to be able to remotely connect to MySQL you may also want to forward port 3306.
 If you wish to check whether or not the ports have all been forwarded correctly, you can use a tool from

-http://t1shopper.com/tools/ to scan the open ports on your machine.
+https://t1shopper.com/tools/ to scan the open ports on your machine.
 Simply select the FTP and HTTP options next to Port Scan and then click Go.
 If you used different ports, or changed the ports, you will want to select "More ports" to the right-hand side of the check boxes and then "scan this list of port numbers" box input the port numbers in a comma separated list.